 - Time: Amplified sound is limited to certain hours.
-See policy.
+See CES sound permit policy.

 - Place: Posting of information on university buildings is limited to designated bulletin boards.
-See policy.
+See CSI posting policy.

 - Manner: Distribution of literature may not obstruct the ingress and egress from university buildings.
-See policy.
+See the distribution of literature policy.

-A more complete list of university time, place, and manner restrictions can be found in section IV of the University's Freedom of Expression policy.
+A more complete list of university time, place, and manner restrictions can be found in section IV of the University's Freedom of Expression policy (PPM 400-01).

 Many UC Davis students over the years have chosen symbolic structures as a powerful means of communicating their ideas.
 In support of this form of expression, the university has designated a site on the Quad for "symbolic speech," where symbolic structures may be placed.
-This policy governs such structures.
+The CSI symbolic structures policy governs such structures.